iryna6794/shortest-path-algorithm/README.md

 ### 2. Dijkstra’s Algorithm (Binary Heap)
 - **Class:** DijkstraSolver
 - **Description:** Finds the shortest path in a weighted graph using a priority queue (PriorityQueue).
-Always expands the node with the smallest known distance.
+Always expands the pathResult with the smallest known distance.
 Efficient for weighted graphs.

 ### 3. Dijkstra’s Algorithm (Ordered Queue)
 - **Class:** DijkstraTreeSetSolver